elenamorton/cli-tic-tac-toe/README.md

 As a user
 So as I can have a nice time
 I'd like to be able to play tic-tac-toe game

+As a user
+So as I can decide on computer play level
+I'd like to see the options available

+As a user
+So as I can make a choices
+I'd like to be able to select the computer play level
 ```